thomaspurk/ml-demo-911/README.md

 **Success Criteria**

-- Constraint: 50 police cruisers, 50 fire trucks, and 50 ambulances have been aquired and await distribution among the county's townships and boroughs.
+- Constraint: 150 police cruisers, 150 fire trucks, and 150 ambulances have been aquired and await distribution among the county's townships and boroughs.
-- Success: An ML Model suggest where to distribute the vehivles based on predicted call volumes.
+- Success: An ML Model suggest where to distribute the vehicles based on predicted call volumes.

 _NOTE: This objective definition has been contrived without the advice of a 911 SME._